Make-School-Courses/FEW-1.1-Web-Foundations/assignments/assignment-08.md

 ### Why this assignment?

-This assignment will give you a chance to revisit and solidify your understanding of what was covered this term.
-It will also give you the opportunity to create a portfolio worthy project.
+This assignment will give you a chance to revisit and solidify your understanding of what has covered this term.
+It will also allow you to create a portfolio worthy project.

 ## Project requirements